Indiana Jones and the Great Circle: Development

 The game was executively produced by Todd Howard, a game director at Bethesda Game Studios known for his work on role-playing video games such as The Elder Scrolls and Fallout.
 Howard, an Indiana Jones fan, had previously pitched such a game to franchise creator George Lucas around 2009, although the project did not move forward at that time, partly because Bethesda did not have the resources to develop it.
-In addition, Lucasfilm wanted to publish the game, a role that Bethesda sought to fill, and the two could not come to an agreement, so Howard and his team moved on to do The Elder Scrolls V: Skyrim (2011).
+In addition, Lucasfilm wanted to publish the game, a role that Bethesda sought to fill, and the two could not come to an agreement, so Howard and his team moved on to The Elder Scrolls V: Skyrim (2011).
 Since 2016, Disney, the owner of Lucasfilm, has opted not to self-publish its games and started licensing its franchises to external partners.
 Negotiations between Bethesda and Lucasfilm started again in 2019, after John Drake, a friend of Howard, was appointed as Disney's VP of Business Development and Licensing for Games.
 The Great Circle was Lucasfilm's first non-Star Wars game in years, and the first Indiana Jones game since Indiana Jones Adventure World (2011).

 MachineGames was chosen by Howard to develop the project because of its work on the Wolfenstein series, which also has Nazis as antagonists.
 Jerk Gustafsson served as the game's director.
-Jens Andersson joined the project as design director in late 2022, after previously being hired in the same position for the planned 2009 game.
+Jens Andersson joined the project as design director in late 2022, after formerly being hired in the same position for the previously pitched game.
 Andersson had also served as lead designer on The Chronicles of Riddick: Escape from Butcher Bay (2004) and The Darkness (2007).
 The Indiana Jones team included more than 20 developers who previously worked on The Darkness.
 Development of the game lasted for more than five years.